Bagpuss: Legacy

 In 1987, the University of Kent at Canterbury awarded honorary degrees to Postgate and Firmin.
 In his speech, Postgate stated that the degree was really intended for Bagpuss, who was subsequently displayed in academic dress.

 In 1999, Bagpuss came first in a BBC poll selecting the nation's favourite children's programme made and broadcast by that corporation.
 It also came fourth in the Channel 4 poll, The 100 Greatest Kids' TV Shows, broadcast in 2001.

 In 2002 and 2005, a stage show of Bagpuss songs toured the UK folk festivals and theatres with original singers Sandra Kerr and John Faulkner, along with Kerr's daughter Nancy Kerr and her husband, James Fagan.

 In June 2002, the charity Hospices of Hope opened the Bagpuss Children's Wing in its hospice in Brașov, Romania.
 The wing was funded entirely by Postgate from royalties received from the BBC.
-In April 2012, Marc Jenner from Tunbridge Wells in Kent ran in the Virgin London Marathon dressed in a 7 ft Bagpuss costume to raise money for the charity, supported by Emily Firmin (seen in the programme's opening titles) and Postgate's family.
+In April 2012, Marc Jenner from Royal Tunbridge Wells in Kent ran in the Virgin London Marathon dressed in a 7 ft Bagpuss costume to raise money for the charity, supported by Emily Firmin (seen in the programme's opening titles) and Postgate's family.

 Bagpuss inspired the 2003 Radiohead single "There There", which has the subtitle "The Boney King of Nowhere", a song from Bagpuss.
 The songwriter, Thom Yorke, asked Postgate to create the music video for "There There", but Postgate declined as he was retired.

-In 2009 Coolabi revealed that it had signed an “exclusive new option to develop and produce new content” based on Bagpuss, as they held the merchandising and distribution rights.
-Daniel Postgate, the son of co-creator Oliver Postgate, said he did not want a “lightweight” remake using CGI animation.
-He said CGI had “a slightly lurid quality, even at the best of times”.
+In 2009 Coolabi revealed that it had signed an "exclusive new option to develop and produce new content" based on Bagpuss, as they held the merchandising and distribution rights.
+Daniel Postgate, the son of co-creator Oliver Postgate, said he did not want a "lightweight" remake using CGI animation.
+He said CGI had "a slightly lurid quality, even at the best of times".

 Bagpuss appeared on one of the twelve postage stamps issued by Royal Mail in January 2014 to celebrate classic children's programmes.

 Bagpuss was displayed with Rupert Bear in the Rupert Bear Museum in Canterbury, part of the Canterbury Heritage Museum.
 After its closure at the end of 2017, he and Rupert Bear moved to the Beaney House of Art and Knowledge in Canterbury.

-The first episode of the BBC show Man Like Mobeen was called Bagpuss.
+The first episode of the BBC show Man Like Mobeen was called "Bagpuss".

 Film adaptation

-In September 2025, it was announced that a Bagpuss film was in development with the estates of Oliver Postgate and Peter Firmin.
-It is being made by Threewise Entertainment, with a release in 2027.
+A Bagpuss film adaptation of the series is in development since 2025 and is developed by Threewise Entertainment, in collaboration with the estates of Oliver Postgate and Peter Firmin.
+It is scheduled for release in 2027.